What Does Success Mean to You?

 Could it be having more of something, being better at something or doing a great deed?

-And is it making the most of every moment, persisting, and learning to accept yourself as you are – whilst keeping open to possibilities of becoming even more
+And is it making the most of every moment, living well, persisting, and learning to accept yourself, your humanity, fully, as you are – whilst keeping open to possibilities of becoming even more?

 From Outer Space to Inner Vision